2023 Most Popular Native American Languages Associate Degree Schools

 Most Popular Schools for an Associate in Native American Languages

 Our analysis found University of Alaska Fairbanks to be the most popular school for Native American languages students who want to pursue a associate degree in the United States.
-UAF is a moderately-sized public school located in the small suburb of Fairbanks.
+UAF is a moderately-sized public school located in the suburb of Fairbanks.

-Our analysis found Turtle Mountain Community College to be the most popular school for Native American languages students who want to pursue a associate degree in the United States.
-TMCC is a small private not-for-profit school located in the rural area of Belcourt.
+Our 2023 rankings named Turtle Mountain Community College the most popular school in the United States for Native American languages students working on their associate degree.
+TMCC is a fairly small private not-for-profit school located in the rural area of Belcourt.

 Full Native American Languages at Idaho State University Report